 Tinted “Un” Powder from RMS Beauty

 If you love the simplicity of Lily Lolo’s award-winning mineral foundation but prefer a slightly more matte look, you’ll love this tinted powder from RMS Beauty.
 In addition to mica, it contains silica that aids in oil absorption a bit more, and creates a silky texture that still lets skin breathe.
 This foundation powder provides just the right amount of coverage for a naturally flawless finish.

 Cruelty-free, vegan, gluten-free

 Want your foundation to do a little more work from you?
 It’s no secret that the makeup from 100% Pure doubles as skin care too.
 This foundation powder offers medium coverage and matte finish without clogging pores.
 It’s pigmented entirely with fruits too, like strawberry and raspberry that naturally contain salicylic acid that helps clarify pores.
-The chamomile and calendula extracts are extra soothing for sensitive skin, and make this foundation actually comfortable to wear.
+Chamomile and calendula extracts are extra soothing for sensitive skin, making this foundation comfortable to wear.

 Flawless Finish Foundation from Lawless

 This liquid foundation from Lawless is a newcomer that’s already racking up rave reviews.
 It’s a non-comedogenic foundation that makes for the perfect complexion, while also nourishing skin for the long run.
 We’re in love with the carefully curated blend of oils such as jojoba, kukui, and grapeseed that moisturize skin without leaving it greasy.
 It also offers the largest skin tone range on this list: 20!

 Zuzu Luxe Oil Free Liquid Foundation from Gabriel